-The easiest way to do this would be to send a Direct Message or DM to the person you would normally Email.
-You can correspond in real time or asynchronously, just like you would in a text message.
+The easiest way to do this would be to send a Direct Message or DM to the person you would typically Email.
+You can correspond in real-time or asynchronously, just like a text message.

 Email to one or more TO recipients

 You want to start a discussion with that same person, but you want to keep this conversation completely separate from your main DM thread?
 Simply create a new private channel and invite only that person to the discussion.
-Give it a nice descriptive name so you both know what you'll be talking about, and when your done, just archive it.
-You and any member of that channel can still search it forever and you can always un-archive the channel later if the need arises.
-OR, for a more short lived discussion, start up a group message with up to 9 people.
+Give it a nice descriptive name, so you both know what you'll be talking about, and when you're done, archive it.
+You and any member of that channel can still search it forever, and you can always un-archive the channel later if the need arises.
+OR, for a more short-lived discussion, start up a group message with up to 9 people.
 Still searchable and can hide when done.

 Email to one or more To recipients, with CC's

-So, your corresponding with one or more people engaged in the conversation but want to keep other people in the loop?
+So, you correspond with one or more people engaged in the conversation but want to keep others in the loop?
 Public channels are perfect for this type of communication.
 Chances are that you forgot to CC someone or that you need more input as the endless Reply All's continue.
-With a Slack channel, just invite the 'in the loop' people and simply 'mention' those intended for the To line of the email.
+With a Slack channel, just invite the 'in the loop' people and 'mention' those intended for the To line of the email.
 "Hey

 @bill...important info".
-Those members you didn't mention explicitly, will still see that info when they are able.
+Those members you didn't mention explicitly will still see that info when they can.
 What did I solve?
-All those CC line members now have one less email that they have to triage in order to realize their input is not needed.
+All those CC line members now have one less email to triage to realize their input is not needed.
 If they need to recall the conversation later, it's just a quick channel read or search away.

-We are 10 replies deep and Tim doesn't know what we are talking about, let's get him caught up by forwarding him this monster, signature filled, chronologically conflicted message thread.
-OR, just invite that person into the private chat or channel where the discussion is taking place...disaster averted.
+We are ten replies deep, and Tim doesn't know what we are talking about, let's get him caught up by forwarding him this monster, signature-filled, chronologically conflicted message thread.
+OR, invite that person into the private chat or channel where the discussion is taking place...disaster averted.
 If you want to move from an Email chain to Slack, see the Email directly to Slack section below.

 The Document or File attachment

 This is one of the more abusive forms of email.
 File sharing has been solved.
-There is absolutely no good reason to send anything, ever, as an email attachment.
-Even the king of corporate email themselves, Microsoft, is begging you to stop.
-Services are free and they are are abundant.
+There is no good reason ever to send anything as an email attachment.
+Even the king of corporate email, Microsoft, is begging you to stop.
+Services are free, and they are abundant.
 OneDrive, Dropbox, Google Drive, Box, BT Sync, this list could go on forever.
 You upload, you get a link, and you send that.
-But most important to this conversation, is that Slack makes this dead simple as well.
-Just pick the conversation and drag that file on to Slack to upload it.
+But most important to this conversation is that Slack also makes this dead simple.
+Just pick the conversation and drag that file onto Slack to upload it.
 On mobile or can't drag?
-Select the + button to the left of the message box and select 'Upload a File'.
+Select the + button to the left of the message box and select 'Upload a File.'
 Forgot to send it to someone or want to share it in another channel?
 No problem.
-Click the global more menu (...), Choose Your Files, and then choose the file you uploaded.
-From there, click the More menu and you'll see your sharing options.
+Click the global more menu (...), Choose Your Files, and choose your uploaded file.
+From there, click the More menu, and you'll see your sharing options.
 And like all other sharing services, you can also get a public link for sharing the file externally.
 No more attachments, right?...right??

 You know who you are!
 The master of the written word.
-The hand crafed three or more paragraph emails that take you on a journey.
-I'm proud to be one and make no apologies for the many short stories I've sent over the years.
-Thankfully, Slack understands me, and others like me, that just have a lot to say.
+The hand-crafted three or more paragraph emails that take you on a journey.
+I'm proud to be one, and make no apologies for the many short stories I've sent over the years.
+Thankfully, Slack understands me and others like me that have a lot to say.
 Slack Posts are the perfect tool to share long-form information and documentation.
 You get a rich markdown editing experience, a comment thread, sharing, and you can even collaborate with others on a single post.
-This is on of my favorite features and one that I use frequently.
+This is one of my favorite features and one that I use frequently.